lawrennd/old_talks/slides/2016-12-15-the-data-landscape.md

 * Ideally, analysis should be carried out by individuals not only skilled in data science but also equipped with the domain knowledge.

-## Background: Big Data

-* The pervasiveness of data brings forward particular challenges.

-* Those challenges are most sharply in focus for personalized health.

-* Particular opportunities, in challenging areas such as *mental health*.

 ## Evolved Relationship {.slide: data-transition="none"}

 <object type="image/svg+xml" data="./diagrams/data-science-information-flow_neg001.svg">